J. J. Watt: Philanthropy

 Watt is also known for his interactions with children.
 On July 2, 2011, the Berry family was traveling home from a vacation in Colorado Springs.
 The parents, Joshua and Robin Berry, were killed in a head-on collision, and their two sons, Peter and Aaron, were left handicapped.
 Their daughter Willa suffered minor injuries.
 Watt met the children at a fundraiser and grew close to them.
 He played wheelchair basketball with them and mimed rolling a wheelchair after sacking a quarterback in a 2012 game.
 The mime was an agreed-upon signal between the Berry children and Watt as a post-sack celebration.

 Following the Sandy Hook Elementary School shooting in 2012, Watt found out that some of the affected families were in the Houston area.
 He invited them out on the field to hang out and throw the football.
 He then proceeded to give them signed merchandise that he had worn in previous games.
 In October 2015, he dressed up as Batman to surprise kids at the Texas Children's Hospital for a Halloween party.

 He also raised over $37 million ($100,000 of which he personally donated) to help Houston recover from Hurricane Harvey, surpassing his initial goal of $200,000.

-After the 2018 Santa Fe High School shooting that left eight students and two teachers dead, Watt offered to pay for the funerals of the dead.
+After the 2018 Santa Fe High School shooting that left eight students and two teachers dead, Watt offered to pay for the funerals of the deceased.

-Watt covered the funeral costs for the victims of the Waukesha Christmas parade attack, which left six people dead.
+Watt covered the funeral costs for the victims of the Waukesha Christmas parade attack in 2021, which left six people dead.